firehol/blocklist-ipsets/README.md

 [Team-Cymru.org](http://www.team-cymru.org) private and reserved addresses defined by RFC 1918, RFC 5735, and RFC 6598 and netblocks that have not been allocated to a regional internet registry - **excellent list - use it only your internet interface**

-Source is downloaded from [this link]().
+Source is downloaded from [this link](http://www.team-cymru.org/Services/Bogons/bogon-bn-agg.txt).

-The last time downloaded was found to be dated: .
+The last time downloaded was found to be dated: Thu Feb 19 00:18:26 UTC 2015.

 The ipset `bogons` has **13** entries, **592708608** unique IPs.